pschatzmann/pico-arduino/README.md

 ## Examples

-Details can be found in the [examples directory](examples/README.md)
+Details can be found in the [examples directory](examples)

 ## Documentation

-The generated [Class documentation](https://pschatzmann.github.io/pico-arduino/doc/html/) can be found in the doc folder
+The generated [Class Documentation](https://pschatzmann.github.io/pico-arduino/doc/html/) can be found in the doc folder

 ## Pinout